PhilippWidmann/url_benchmark/README.md

+# This repository

+This repository is a fork of [URLB](https://github.com/rll-research/url_benchmark), slightly modified to fit as a submodule of our own [meta-RL algorithm](https://github.com/PhilippWidmann/cemrl-edited).
+For any other purpose than running our algorithm, we strongly suggest using the original URLB repository instead.

+The following preserves the original README of URLB, to give readers a better understanding of its role in our code.

 # The Unsupervised Reinforcement Learning Benchmark (URLB)

 URLB provides a set of leading algorithms for unsupervised reinforcement learning where agents first pre-train without access to extrinsic rewards and then are finetuned to downstream tasks.